soundpress/RulesOfNYC/docs/c35/index.rst

 (b) Legibility; Readability.
 The Board will not accept any electronic disclosure statement or other document, or any part thereof, that is infected with a virus, damaged, blank, improperly formatted, or otherwise unreadable by the Board, or if the disclosure statement or other document, or any part thereof, is in a non-electronic format, is illegible.

 (c) Documentation.
-Disclosure statements will not be deemed complete unless submitted with the records required by Rules 3-04(a) and 4-01(b)(2) and (3) for each matchable contribution claimed in the disclosure statement.
+Disclosure statements will not be deemed complete unless submitted with the records required by 52 RCNY § 3-04(a) and 52 RCNY § 4-01(b)(2) and (3) for each matchable contribution claimed in the disclosure statement.

 (d) Date issued or provided.
 Documents sent by mail, including any report or notice, shall be considered issued or provided by the Board on the date the document is postmarked.
 Documents sent by a common carrier shall be considered issued or provided by the Board on the date that the documents were received by the common carrier.
 Documents sent by electronic mail to an e-mail address provided to the Board shall be considered issued or provided upon transmission, unless the Board is informed that the transmission did not reach the intended recipient.